Venkata-Sravan-Telu/assignment-Telu/README.md

 1. Arrive to Netaji Subhash Chandra Bose International Airport
 2. Then outside of the airport, you will be see taxi services like Uber or Ola
 3. Take a taxi and you can reach the destinated museum.

+If you want to visit near by places you can go to
+* Victoria Memorial
+* Indian Police Museum
+* Howrah Bridge